-- I have read and understood full Online Safety policy and agree to uphold the spirit and letter of the approaches outlined there, both for my behaviour as an adult and enforcing the rules for pupils/students.
+- 1. I have read and understood full Online Safety policy and agree to uphold the spirit and letter of the approaches outlined there, both for my behaviour as an adult and enforcing the rules for pupils/students.
 I will report any breaches or suspicions (by adults or children) in line with the policy without delay. - 2.
 I understand it is my duty to support a whole-school safeguarding approach and will report any behaviour which I believe may be inappropriate or concerning in any way to the Designated Safeguarding Lead- Mrs Robins (if by a child) or Head teacher- Mrs Gruffydd (if by an adult). - 3.
 I understand the responsibilities listed for my role in the school's Online Safety policy.
-This includes promoting online safety as part of a whole school approach in line with the RHE curriculum, as well as safeguarding considerations when supporting pupils remotely. - 4.
-I will take a zero-tolerance approach to all forms of child-on-child abuse, not dismissing it as banter - this includes bullying, sexual violence and harassment - and maintain an attitude of 'it could happen here' - 5.
+This includes promoting online safety as part of a whole school approach in line with the RHE curriculum, as well as safeguarding considerations if supporting pupils remotely. - 4.
+I will take a zero-tolerance approach to all forms of child-on-child abuse, not dismissing it as banter this includes bullying, sexual violence and harassment and maintain an attitude of 'it could happen here' - 5.
 I will be mindful of using appropriate language and terminology around children when addressing concerns, including avoiding victim-blaming language. - 6.
 Emails that I send will be professional in content and in line with the school's values. - 7.
 I understand that school systems and users are protected by security, monitoring and filtering services, and that my use of school devices, systems and logins on my own devices and at home (regardless of time, location or connection), including encrypted content, can be monitored/captured/viewed by the relevant authorised staff members if concerns are raised that deem this necessary.
 (HT for any concerns raised regrading professional conduct and DSL if concerns raised regarding child safeguarding.) - 8.
 I understand that I am a role model and will promote positive online safety and model safe, responsible and positive behaviours in my own use of technology, including social media. - 9.
 I will not contact or attempt to contact any pupil or to access their contact details (including their usernames/handles on different platforms) in any way other than school-approved and school-monitored ways, which are detailed in the school's Online Safety Policy.
-I will report any breach of this by others or attempts by pupils to do the same to the headteacher.

-10. Details on social media behaviour, the general capture of digital images/video and on my use of personal devices is stated in the full Online Safety policy.
-If I am not sure if I am allowed to do something in or related to school, I will not do it.

-I will not use personal digital cameras or camera phones or digital devices for taking, editing and transferring images or videos of pupils or staff and will not store any such images or videos at home.
-I will only use school approved equipment for any storage, editing or transfer of digital images / videos and ensure I only save photographs and videos of children and staff on the appropriate system or staff-only drive within school.
+I will report any breach of this by others or attempts by pupils to do the same to the headteacher. - 10.
+Details on social media behaviour, the general capture of digital images/video and on my use of personal devices is stated in the full Online Safety policy.
+If I am not sure if I am allowed to do something in or related to school, I will not do it. - I will not use personal digital cameras or camera phones or digital devices for taking, editing and transferring images or videos of pupils or staff and will not store any such images or videos at home.
+I will only use school approved equipment for any storage, editing or transfer of digital images / videos and ensure I only save photographs and videos of children and staff on the appropriate system or staff-only drive within school. - 11.
+I understand the importance of upholding my online reputation, my professional reputation (and that of the school), and I will do nothing to impair either.